ludstuen90/searchHistoryViewer/README.md

 At last check, users are able to download their entire dataset from Google by clicking on the following link: https://support.google.com/accounts/answer/3024190?hl=en

+Please note: Google may take some time to prepare this file for you.